-Read more about the LEAN process in our Clinical Laboratory Automation Buying Guide.
+Read more about the LEAN process in our Clinical Laboratory Automation guide.

 How many operators will it require; will it be a shared resource; and how will it integrate into your current workflow (is it stand-alone or fully integrated)?
 The various options to integrate fully automated systems, for higher throughput testing, can be discussed with the individual manufacturers.

 Does the manufacturer offer a comprehensive training program and how will this information be shared with the laboratory team?
 Some manufacturers offer residential training programs for a limited number of people, who will then become the trainers for the rest of the user group.
 Others will hold training sessions at the laboratory itself and issue certificates to attendees on completion of a test.
 Training typically takes 3-5 days.

 Limitations resulting from the compatibility of software with external hardware are important to consider.
 Some systems include integrated software with features such as inbuilt protocols and the ability to select languages.
 Software should be validated to global standards.
 Interfacing options and LIMS compatibility are important considerations when choosing a new analyzer.

-Other important considerations include the number of users, length of usage, flexibility, pre-analytical processing, ease-of-use, reliability, budget and customer support.
+Other considerations can include the number of users, length of usage, flexibility, ease of use, reliability, budget and customer support.

 Taking into consideration current and future trends is essential in maximizing the lifespan of any analyzer.
 As systems become more sophisticated, integration, convenience and application specificity are key.